ilwad123/HR-analytics-PowerBI-dashboard/README.md

 ![HR Dashboard Screenshot](dashboard_preview.png)
 ---
 ## Dashboard insights:
-Based on the departments-level insights demographic, and behavioral analysis , these key insights are found :
+Based on the department-level insights, demographic, and behavioural analysis, these key insights are found :

--Employees doing overtime are nearly 3× more likely to leave, with the highest overtime attrition impact seen in Research & Development (3.2×).
+- Employees doing overtime are nearly 3× more likely to leave, with the highest overtime attrition impact seen in Research & Development (3.2×).
--Overtime is most common in Sales (28.7%), further amplifying its attrition risk.
+- Overtime is most common in Sales (28.7%), further amplifying its attrition risk.
--Attrition is highest among employees aged 26–35, especially in specific roles.
+- Attrition is highest among employees aged 26–35, especially in specific roles.
--Research & Development reports higher job satisfaction  and lower attrition rates.
+- Research & Development reports higher job satisfaction  and lower attrition rates.
--Monthly income increases with job level, confirming role-based compensation fairness.
+- Monthly income increases with job level, confirming role-based compensation fairness.
--Overall environment satisfaction averages below the target score of 3.0, highlighting a potential area for improvement.
+- Overall environment satisfaction averages below the target score of 3.0, highlighting a potential area for improvement.
--HR shows the lowest job satisfaction (2.60), indicating a potential engagement gap for further investigation.
+- HR shows the lowest job satisfaction (2.60), indicating a potential engagement gap for further investigation.
 -Male employees in the 26–45 age range drive the majority of attrition across the company, with early-career exits also high across both genders

 ---